 Creating a C# Extension

 For most day-to-day operations, the commands provided by PowerShell, from Windows features, or third-party modules, provide all the functionality you need to manage your systems.
-In some cases, as you saw in “Leveraging .NET Methods,” commands do not exist to achieve your goal.
+In some cases, as you saw in the Leveraging .NET Methods recipe, commands do not exist to achieve your goal.
 In those cases, you can use the methods provided by .NET.

-There are also cases where you need to perform more complex operations without PowerShell cmdlet or direct .NET support.
+There are also cases where you need to perform more complex operations without a PowerShell cmdlet or direct .NET support.
 You may, for example, have a component of an ASP.NET web application written in C#, but you now wish to repurpose it for administrative scripting purposes.

 PowerShell makes it easy to add a class, based on .NET language source code, into a PowerShell session.
-You supply the C#’’ code, and PowerShell creates a .NET class that you can use the same way you use .NET methods (and using virtually the same syntax).
+You supply the C# code, and PowerShell creates a .NET class that you can use the same way you use .NET methods (and using virtually the same syntax).
 You use the Add-Type cmdlet and specify the C# code for your class/type(s).
 PowerShell compiles the code and loads the resultant class into your PowerShell session.

 An essential aspect of .NET methods is that a method can have multiple definitions or calling sequences.
 Known and method overloads, these different definitions allow you to invoke a method using different sets of parameters.
 This is not dissimilar to PowerShell’s use of parameter sets.
 For example, the System.String class, which PowerShell uses to hold strings, contains the Trim() method.
 You use that method to remove extra characters, usually space characters, from the start or end of a string (or both).
 The Trim() method has three different definitions, which you view in this recipe.
 Each overloaded definition trims characters from a string slightly differently.
-To view more details on this method, and the three overloaded definitions, see https://docs.microsoft.com/dotnet/api/system.string.trim
+To view more details on this method, and the three overloaded definitions, see https://docs.microsoft.com/dotnet/api/system.string.trim.

 In this recipe, you create and use two simple classes with static methods.